daniel-rhoades/hippo-tomcat-template/README.md

 ### Create an environment setup script

-When running the hippo-tomcat-template Docker image you will need to specify the database connection properties.
+When running the `danielrhoades/hippo-tomcat-template` Docker image you will need to specify the database connection properties.
 These can be given either as environment properties passed to the container or specified in an environments script.

 If you are using another Docker container to run your database (like the previous MySQL example) then it gets a bit easier, because if you link the containers (see next section) then Docker will inject the database IP address and port into the Hippo container for you using the variables: